ybdesire/apk_sdk_analysis/README.md

 The basic code design philosophy is 3 layers components:
    * low layer: Low level functions to contact with Androguard for single feature extraction.
-   * med layer: Feature extraction control with config parsing.
+   * med layer: Feature extraction control with config parsing and parallel computation.
    * first layer: Application layer.
 Work with user input and result output.

 ## code files